Full report

 We all have the right to enjoy and contribute to cultural life.
 However, people don’t always have equal access to this right.

-Members of the community say they were forced to live in culturally unsuitable accommodation in the form of wooden huts - which lacked proper heating and plumbing until the early 2000s - and made to attend schools where they say they experienced significant discrimination.
+Members of the community were forced to live in culturally unsuitable accommodation in the form of wooden huts - which lacked proper heating and plumbing until the early 2000s - and made to attend schools where they say they experienced significant discrimination.

 “Big chill at Bobbin Mill” by Shamus McPhee